 What About Homeschooling?

 We fit homeschooling in whenever we can.
 Tyler and Kara started their year early, actually completing their first lessons at the end of June even before we left for the trip.
-The sooner they start the sooner they are finished, also meaning that we didn’t have to carry around papers and books throughout the entire trip (as not everything could be digitalized).
+The sooner they start the sooner they are finished, which also means that we won’t have to carry around papers and books throughout the entire trip (as not everything could be digitalized).

 What Kind of Places Do We Stay In?